17-20th Century Maps of the City of Bath

-All maps and images Copyright Alex Hansen 2013 unless stated otherwise.
+All digital images Copyright Alex Hansen 2013 unless stated otherwise.
 Reproduced with permission 2013.
 These images have been authorised for use by members of the University for non-commercial purposes with appropriate attribution.

 The year the map was produced or published is shown below.
 The links on this page will take you to a PDF copy of the map itself.